 What altitude should you fly at before you pick up VFR flight following?

-Just a quick note: you can pick up flight following on the ground prior to takeoff, but if you choose to do it in the air, here you go:
+This is a trick question.
+Pilots can pick up flight following on the ground prior to takeoff, but if you choose to do it in the air, here you go:

 I suggest you wait until at least 1,000 feet above ground level (AGL) before calling to ensure the best reception.